jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Customize the Hello-Jigx solution/Change an icon and add a badge.md

 1. Under icon add a new line for the badge code that shows the number of calendar events for the week.
 Add `badge:` Then use the `=$count(@ctx.datasources.calendar-data.id)` [expression](<./../../../Building Apps with Jigx/Logic/Expressions.md>) to count the events in the calendar and show the number in the badge on the Home Hub.

 :::hint{type="info"}
 Expressions are JSONata language-based.
-Learn more about <a href="https://jsonata.org/" target="_blank">JSONata</a> and try out your expressions in their <a href="https://try.jsonata.org/" target="_blank">JSONata Exerciser</a>.
+Learn more about [JSONata](https://jsonata.org/) and try out your expressions in their [JSONata Exerciser](https://try.jsonata.org/).
 The root element of Expressions in .jigx files always starts with "@ctx" vs. "$$." in JSONata Exerciser (e.g. @ctx.data vs. $$.data).
 Jigx supports shorthand $ expressions for JSONata.
 :::

 :::CodeblockTabs